redpanda-data/connect/website/docs/components/caches/about.md

 sidebar_label: About
 ---

-A cache is a key/value store which can be used by certain processors for applications such as deduplication or data joins.
+A cache is a key/value store which can be used by certain components for applications such as deduplication or data joins.
 Caches are listed with unique labels which are referred to by processors that may share them.

 Caches are configured as resources: